 Chamber Music Ensemble (1, TBA) Performance opportunities in a variety of traditional and non-traditional instrumental and vocal combinations and media.
 Attention is given to the preparation of selected works, with a view to public performance.
+May choose from a variety of sections such as Gospel Choir, Jazz Ensemble, Worship Team, Pep/Marching Band, Pop/Rock Ensemble, K-Pop Dance & Music.
 Course may be repeated.
-Note: This course is a Chamber Ensemble.